 Students who are not covered by the National Health Service are advised to take out medical insurance before leaving their home countries.
 We strongly advise students to take out individual personal insurance to cover personal belongings, etc, before they come to the UK, US, or Canada.

 We define juniors as anyone under the age of 16 and anyone between the age of 16 and 18 who are part of a residential centre.
 The Department for Education and Science advises the following supervision ratio of adults to students for ages 8 to 10 as 1:10-15 and for 11+ as 1:15-20.

-Group Leaders can be included in the above ratios as responsible adults.
+Group Leaders can be included in the above ratios as responsible adults only for the students with which they travel.
 We adhere to these ratios when supervising students on leisure activities.